kamesenin/UMC/README.md

 ## Microblog
 04.02.20
-  There will be overwhole of transform layer - switching to TCP.
+  There will be overwhole of transport layer - switching to TCP.
 Due date: end of February